mk-fg/tcp-connection-hijack-reset/README.md

 	host2% ncat -v host1 1234
 	Ncat: Connected to host1:1234.

-Yet root on host2 doesn't want any of this chatter...
+Yet root on host2 doesn't want them to chat...

 	host2# ./tcp-connection-hijack-reset.py --debug --remote-port 1234
 	DEBUG:root:Waiting for noise on the session